MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ActivityDefinitionDynamicValue.md

 ---
-title: ActivityDefinitionDynamicValue - Common Data Model | Microsoft Docs
+title: ActivityDefinitionDynamicValue in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Dynamic values that will be evaluated to produce values for elements of the resulting entity.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Activity Definition Dynamic Value
+# Activity Definition Dynamic Value in electronicMedicalRecords

 Dynamic values that will be evaluated to produce values for elements of the resulting entity.